jezzsantos/saastack/docs/design-principles/0180-billing-integration.md

 The progression through these tiers represents a variant of a very common "Freemium" model, where:

 1. The end-new user starts on the `Standard` tier, which is initially a "free" tier (with or without a Trial period)
-2. If Trials are supported by the BMS, the end-user gets to try out `Standard` tier features for a period of time before the trial ends, at which point the subscription will require payment of some kind (a valid `PaymentMethod`).
+2. If Trials are supported by the BMS, the end-user gets to try out `Standard` tier features for a period of time before the trial ends, at which point the subscription will require payment of some kind (a valid payment method).
 If payment is received (in time), the end-user keeps `Standard` tier access from that point in time (and the Trial ends).
 If no payment is received (in time), the end-user is automatically downgraded to the `Unsubscribed` tier, which has permanent "free" access to a limited set of basic features.
 3. At any time during the trial (or outside a trial period), at any tier, the end-user can upgrade to any other tier.
 They can also cancel their subscription and will be automatically reverted to the `Unsubscribed` tier.
-4. Lastly, in some rare cases, if a subscription in the BMS system itself is "deleted/destroyed" (by a business "administrator" of some kind), the subscription will be reverted to the `Unsubscribed` tier again, as a fallback.
+4. Lastly, in some rare cases, if a subscription in the BMS system itself is "deleted/destroyed" (by a business "administrator" of some kind), the subscription will be reverted to the `Unsubscribed` tier again as a fallback.

-Bottom line, is that this is flexible strategy to get started for most SaaS businesses, that will, no doubt adapt this default workflow moving forward.
+The bottom line is that this is a flexible strategy to get started for most SaaS businesses that will, no doubt, adapt this default workflow moving forward.

 > You are free to change these default tiers and add or remove your own.
 The details that drive the restrictions will come from the plan configuration in the BMS and need to be synchronized in the code, too.